Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Event reconstruction and selection

 \subsection{Signal definition}

-Our goal is to isolate a sample of charged-current (CC) quasi-elastic-like (QE-like) interactions of neutrinos on argon in ICARUS.
+Our goal is to isolate a sample of CCQE-like interactions of neutrinos on argon in ICARUS.
 The signal events are defined as interactions in which a muon neutrino or antineutrino undergoes a CC interaction producing at least one proton, any number of neutrons, and no other charged or neutral hadrons in the final state.
 Additional phase space constraints are applied in the definition of the signal.
 Muons are required to have momentum above 226\,MeV/c, corresponding to a distance of approximately 50\,cm traveled in liquid argon.
 The leading proton in the final state is required to have momentum between 400 and 1000\,MeV/c.
-This requirement excludes regions where the proton selection efficiency drops below $~\sim25\%$.
+This requirement excludes regions where the proton selection efficiency drops below $\sim25\%$.
 At low momenta, efficiency is restricted by track length, whereas at high momenta, protons frequently rescatter before they can be identified via their characteristic dE/dx profile.
 Additional protons in the final state are allowed, with no lower bound placed on their momenta.
+Any number of neutrons in the final state is allowed.
 We require no pions or other mesons, no heavy excited baryons in the final state along with no photons above 10\,MeV~\cite{MINERvA:2019Ruterbories}.